Toxicom/toxi-ui/README.md

 <hr>
 <a target="_blank" rel="noopener noreferrer" href="https://github.com/Toxicom/toxi-ui"><img src="https://i.imgur.com/6fqvuFH.png" width="100%"></a>
 <b>This is my personal edit of ElvUI!</b>
 I am not familiar with LUA coding, so if something doesn't work, I doubt I can help you, lol.
+Scroll down for some pictures of the UI.
 <hr>
 <a target="_blank" rel="noopener noreferrer" href="https://discord.gg/T7J4mNv"><img src="https://github.com/Toxicom/toxi-ui/blob/main/discord.png" width="100%"></a>
 <h2>If you have any questions, please visit my <a href="https://discord.gg/T7J4mNv">Discord channel</a> where you will get the quickest and best support!</a></h2>